Juniper/contrail-charms/contrail-openstack-compute/README.md

     // assuming it's a linux box
     sudo ip route add 10.0.10.0/24 via <compute ip>

-The virtual-gateways option can be used with 'floating-ip-pools' option of the contrail-configuration charm to create a typical Neutron setup of launched instances attached to a private network, each with an assigned public/external floating IP.

 Using the running example above, you would use Neutron to create an external network with subnet 10.0.10.0/24 and a private network of 10.0.5.0/24.
 You would